cypherpunk-academy/2064/en/061_1918_2023_Interrogation_1.md

 It's pure stupidity to trust everyone.
 This is suicide.
 We can only trust in our own strength and nothing else.
-The weak has no friends.
+The weak have no friends.
-The weak becomes a slave."
+The weak become slaves."

 He looks her in the eye.